 - Magam Ruhunupura International Conference Hall (MRICH) was built for local and international events.
 The MRICH, situated in a 28-acre plot of land in Siribopura, Hambantota is Sri Lanka’s second international conference hall.
 The main hall has 1,500 seats and there are three additional halls with a seating capacity of 250 each.

-Among with these constructions, Hambantota is a city full of tremendous natural beauty attractions and religious places.
+Places to visit: Among with these constructions, Hambantota is a city full of tremendous natural beauty attractions and religious places.
 Watching Lanka at Hambantota will take you to all the attractive places in the city including forest reserves, national parks, and beautiful beaches along with the sacred temples with religious importance.

 - Hambantota coastal area is full of beautiful sandy beaches which make ideal destinations for holidays.
 Tangalle, Hambantota, Kirinda, Ussangoda, Ranna, Kalametiya are some famous beaches in this district.